Priority Timeline: Conceptual Parallels Between Micah Blumberg’s Work and Earl K. Miller’s Publications (2017–2025)

 2025 ‘Categorization is Baked Into the Brain’ mirrors concepts I introduced years earlier.
 My Neural Lace Podcast (2017) already framed categorization as intrinsic to brain computation.
 Timestamped transcripts + GitHub repos document priority and equivalence.

 Receipts: I laid out priority clearly.
 SAN (2017) already framed categorization as predictive with a mechanistic ‘how.’
 Their 2025 paper restates the same loop at system scale.
-I even offered a formal proof sketch (π-calculus + category theory) for equivalence.

 I began communicating with Earl K. Miller online in on January 4th 2024: When Miller highlighted electric fields shaping brain structure, I pointed out how his references align with my prior work.
 I shared my newly uploaded 2023 GPT archives on Self Aware Networks & Quantum Gradient Time Crystal Dilation — timestamped on GitHub.